ashusharma1007/full-stack/README.md

 this is my last one
 i have interest in c++
 honesty is the best policy.
-if death come before i prove my blood, i swear i will kill my death.
+if death come before i prove my blood, i swear i will kill my death